What Cheer, IA Demographics

 A map of What Cheer's Population by Race

-Of the 1,028 places in Iowa, What Cheer is the 413th most populous.
+What Cheer is ranked the 434th most populous place in Iowa, out of 1,026 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+What Cheer was ranked the 413th most populous place in the 2020 Census.

 What Cheer's White Population